 The Chickasaw Police Department has developed and implemented a Procedural General Order (PGO) for the reporting and handling of hazardous and/or toxic materials spills and incidents.
 Public Service Officers are first responders trained in hazardous materials and their containment.
-During this reporting period, three (3) firefighters attended Hazmat A&O in the Fall of 2023.
-In February of 2023, members of the Public Safety Department received training in Combustible Dusts and DOT Hazmat.
+During this reporting period, one (1) firefighter attended Hazmat A&O in the Fall of 2024.
+In August of 2024, members of the Public Safety Department received training in NFPA 1001, Analyzing the incident, and in March of 2025 they received training in Haz-mat Operations.
 The City has mutual aid agreements with the City of Mobile and the City of Saraland Fire Departments which includes their Haz-Mat units.
-Also, the City of Saraland is home to HazMat 6, a statewide Haz-Mat team that is able to respond to both large and small incidents within the City of Chickasaw.
+Also, the City of Saraland is home to Haz-Mat 6, a statewide Haz-Mat team that is able to respond to both large and small incidents within the City of Chickasaw.
 Currently, reports of emergency hazardous spills are received through the 911 emergency system.
 A report of each call is generated in an online reporting system.

-Multiple fuel spills during this reporting period were handled and were reported to NFIRS, National Fire Incident Reporting System, for documentation.
+Two (2) small fuel and oil spills happened during this reporting period, they were handled and reported to NFIRS, National Fire Incident Reporting System, for documentation.
 In order to properly clean the spills, Oil-Dri was used to soak up all contaminants.
+These spills are documented through their First Due software.